Ministry of Forests, Lands, Natural Resource Operations and Rural Development

 Qualifications for this role include:

-- Degree in a field related to forestry, resource management or equivalent knowledge, plus one (1) year related experience; OR,
+- Degree in a field related to forestry, resource management, public administration, business

-- Technical diploma in a field related to forestry, resource management, or equivalent knowledge, plus three (3) years related experience; OR,
+- Technical diploma in a field related to forestry, resource management/public administration or

-- Related experience is defined as operations or other disciplines related to natural resource management.
+- Related experience is defined as wildfire prevention, wildfire operations or other disciplines related to wildfire management.

 - Minimum two (2) years of supervisory experience.